20lives/dmote/doc/options-main.md

 The wrist rest is positioned in relation to something.

-#### Parameter `style`

-One of:

-- `key`: The wrist rest is positioned in relation to a specific key, which must be named using the `key-alias` parameter below.
-- `threaded-mount`: The plinth (main body) of the wrist rest is positioned in relation to the plinth-side mount for threaded fasteners, as used in the `threaded` style of wrist rest.
-Using `threaded-mount` without `threaded` is an error.

-#### Parameter `key-alias`
+#### Parameter `anchor`

-A named key where the wrist rest will attach in the `key` position style.
+A named key where the wrist rest will attach.
 The vertical component of its position will be ignored.

+#### Parameter `corner`

+A corner of the key named in `anchor`.

 #### Parameter `offset`

-An offset in mm from the selected key (`key` style) or the plinth-side mount (`threaded-mount` style) to the nominally northwest corner of the plinth, the main body of the wrist rest.
+An offset in mm from the selected key (`key` style) or from the rest-side mount (`threaded-mount` style) to the origin of the coordinate system used for points that define the shape of the wrist rest.

+### Parameter `plinth-height`

+The average height of the plastic plinth in mm, at its upper lip.

 ### Section `shape`

 The wrist rest needs to fit the user’s hand.

+#### Section `spline`

+The horizontal outline of the wrist rest is a closed spline.

-#### Parameter `plinth-base-size`
+##### Parameter `main-points`

-The size of the plinth up to but not including the narrowing upper lip and rubber parts.
+A list of nameable points, in clockwise order.
+The spline will pass through all of these and then return to the first one.
+Each point can have two properties:

+- `position`: A pair of coordinates, in mm, relative to other points in the list.
+This property is required.
+- `alias`: A name given to the specific point, for the purpose of placing yet more things in relation to it.
+This is optional.

-#### Parameter `chamfer`
+##### Parameter `resolution`

-A distance in mm.
-The plinth is shrunk and then regrown by this much to chamfer its corners.
+The amount of vertices per main point.
+The default is 1.
+If 1, only the main points themselves will be used, giving you full control.
+A higher number gives you smoother curves.

+If you want the closing part of the curve to look smooth in high resolution, position your main points carefully.

-#### Parameter `lip-height`
+#### Section `lip`

-The height of a narrowing, printed lip between the base of the plinth and the rubber part.
+The lip is the uppermost part of the plinth, lining and supporting the edge of the pad.
+Its dimensions are described here in mm away from the pad.

+##### Parameter `height`

+The vertical extent of the lip.

+##### Parameter `width`

+The horizontal width of the lip at its top.

+##### Parameter `inset`

+The difference in width between the top and bottom of the lip.
+A small negative value will make the lip thicker at the bottom.
+This is recommended for fitting a silicone mould.

 #### Section `pad`

 The top of the wrist rest should be printed or cast in a soft material, such as silicone rubber.

-##### Parameter `surface-heightmap`
+##### Section `surface`

-A filepath.
-The path, and file, will be interpreted by OpenScad, using its [`surface()` function](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Other_Language_Features#Surface).
+The upper surface of the pad, which will be in direct contact with the user’s palm or wrist.

+###### Section `edge`

+The edge of the pad can be rounded.

+###### Parameter `inset` at level 7

+The horizontal extent of softening.
+This cannot be more than half the width of the outline, as determined by `main-points`, at its narrowest part.

+###### Parameter `resolution` at level 7

+The number of faces on the edge between horizontal points.

+###### Section `heightmap`

+The surface can optionally be modified by the [`surface()` function](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Other_Language_Features#Surface), which requires a heightmap file.

+###### Parameter `include` at level 7

+If `true`, use a heightmap.
+The map will intersect the basic pad polyhedron.

+###### Parameter `filepath` at level 7

-The file should contain a heightmap to describe the surface of the rubber pad.
+The file identified here should contain a heightmap in a format OpenSCAD can understand.
+The path should also be resolvable by OpenSCAD.

 ##### Section `height`